Details

 Styles

-Image: 53 x 39 - cm Sheet: 65 x 50,5 cm // Totem by Sonia Delaunay, created in 1970, is a lithograph that showcases her signature style of bold geometric abstraction and vibrant color harmonies.
+Image: 53 x 39 - cm Sheet: 65 x 50,5 cm A tiny hole in the top and bottom margins and a few tiny snags on the design.
+Otherwise in very good condition. // Totem by Sonia Delaunay, created in 1970, is a lithograph that showcases her signature style of bold geometric abstraction and vibrant color harmonies.
 The composition is built from overlapping circular and angular shapes, creating a rhythmic, almost musical arrangement.
 Delaunay’s use of color—reds, yellows, blues, and blacks—interacts dynamically, giving a sense of depth and movement.
 The piece's title, Totem, suggests a cultural or symbolic reference, and the stacked forms evoke a vertical structure that resembles totemic figures or pillars.
 Delaunay, a pioneer in abstraction, uses these geometric forms not only as visual elements but as expressions of energy and balance.
 This limited edition lithograph exemplifies her exploration of color and form, celebrating abstraction’s capacity to convey emotion and rhythm.

 Totem, 1970